ane/guile-example-program/README.md

-# Guile Example Program, a skeleton for an executable Guile program
+# A project template for an executable Guile program

 This repository is an example template for creating an application that is programmed using [Guile](https://www.gnu.org/software/guile/).
 This repository